How much does a public weigher bond cost in Texas?

 SuretyBonds.com issues these two-year bonds instantly for just $92.50.
 Simply click Buy Now to purchase your bond online via our secure bond checkout.
 In just a few minutes you can be on your way to getting bonded as a public weigher in Texas.

 Texas public weigher bonds are put in place to ensure that principals (public weighers) comply with all provisions of the Texas Public Weigher’s Law and all related rules and regulations.
 Specifically, these bonds ensure that all certificates of weights issued by the principal represent accurate weight or measure of a commodity.

 If the principal fails to comply with these terms and conduct lawful business, the bond protects harmed parties from financial loss up to the full penal sum of the bond.

 What’s the fine print?

-Public weigher bonds in Texas remain in full force and effect.
+Public weigher bonds in Texas remain in full force and effect for two years and must be renewed at the end of each term.
 These bond forms and all signatures on them must be acknowledged by a notary public.

 How to become a public weigher in Texas